 Rob earned his Law Degree (J.D.) from The John Marshall Law School (1996), and his Bachelor of Arts degree in Economics from Boston College (1988).
 Rob attended Loyola Academy High School (1984) and graduated from John V. Leigh Grammar School in Norridge (1980).

-Rob lives in Portage Park with his wife Sharon and son Bobby.
+Rob lives in Portage Park with his wife Sharon and two young sons.